-In the bodybuilding world they say that you win the show from the front.
+In the bodybuilding world, they say that you win the show from the front.
 While there may be some truth to this, a well-rounded back will separate you in a crowd of physique and sport athletes alike.
 A ripped set of abs and a mountainous chest are both great attributes to have but having a razorback gorilla-like back will show everyone that yes, you lift, bro.

 Pull-ups and deadlifts are phenomenal back-builders but if you want to truly develop your back you have to row to grow.
-Pick 3-4 of these exercises for your back workout 1-2 times per week and watch you back width and thickness shine.
+Pick 3-4 of these exercises for your back workout 1-2 times per week and watch your back width and thickness shine.

 The Emphasis: erector spinae, upper-back muscles

 The Breakdown: This is the classic tried and true mass builder both for the upper and lower back.
-In order to stabilize the torso, the lower-back (erector spinae) muscles are forced to work very hard.
+In order to stabilize the torso, the lower back (erector spinae) muscles are forced to work very hard.
 Along with deadlifts, this is the best exercise to help bring out that Christmas tree look in the lower back that bodybuilders strive for.
 While this variation doesn’t recruit the lats that much, it does do wonders for the rhomboids, rear delts, and teres minor (upper-back muscles).

 The Emphasis: Lats and traps

 The Breakdown: The great Mr. Olympia Dorian Yates popularized this exercise.
 He was known to use this as his main back mass builder during his prime.
 Dorian performed this in a more upright fashion, making it hit his upper lats and traps with ferocity.
-Weather you use a more upright position, or a more bent over position will hit the lats and traps in a different way.
+Whether you use a more upright position or a more bent over position will hit the lats and traps in a different way.
 I suggest sticking to Dorian’s method.
 The biceps are also taxed quite a bit during this exercise.
 So make sure to choose an appropriate weight.

 3. Seated Cable Rows (neutral grip)

-The Emphasis: trapezius muscles, lats, rear deltoids
+The Emphasis: trapezius muscles, lats, posterior deltoids

 The Breakdown: Nothing brings together the back muscles than the seated cable row with the neutral grip.
 It hits every muscle in the backside and helps emphasizes the “squeeze” of the scapula pulling the back muscles together.
-This was commonly used by bodybuilders to finish off the back muscles in a workout to pull as much blood into the muscle as possible, making sure all the muscles fibers were hit that day.
+This was commonly used by bodybuilders to finish off the back muscles in a workout to pull as much blood into the muscle as possible, making sure all the muscle fibers were hit that day.

 The Plan: Use this as a finishing back exercise in your routine.
 Since you are in a fixed position, the seated cable row is the perfect exercise to help develop all the middle and upper back muscles in the body.